 - 0.05%: At this level of BAC, your behavior will become exaggerated.
 You may speak louder and gesture more.
 You may also begin to lose control of small muscles, like the ability to focus your eyes, so vision will become blurry.
 Your judgment is impaired, and coordination is reduced.
 Tracking objects visually becomes more difficult, and your ability to respond to emergencies, like an object in your path, will be reduced.
-Your inhibitions will be lowered, although you will feel good and may still choose to engage in risky behaviors like driving.
-Some states in the US are lowering their legal BAC to 0.05% because problems with concentration and coordination begin at this level, so it can be a dangerous level of intoxication.
+Your inhibitions will be lowered causing you to potentially engage in risky behaviors like drunk driving.

-- 0.08%: This is the current legal limit in most of the US when it is considered unsafe to drive.
+- 0.08%: This is the current legal limit in the U.S., other than Utah, and at this level it is considered illegal and unsafe to drive.
 You will lose more coordination, so your balance, speech, reaction times, and even hearing will get worse.
 Standing still, focusing on objects, and evading obstacles are all much harder.
 Reasoning, judgment, self-control, concentration, and memory will be impaired.
 Short-term memory loss may start.

-- 0.1%: You will be visibly intoxicated at this BAC.
-Reaction time and control will be reduced; speech will be slurred; thinking and reasoning are slower; and the ability to coordinate your arms and legs is poor.
+- 0.10%: At this BAC, reaction time and control will be reduced, speech will be slurred, thinking and reasoning are slower, and the ability to coordinate your arms and legs is poor.

 - 0.15%: This BAC is very high.
 You will have much less control over your balance and voluntary muscles, so walking and talking are difficult.
 You may fall and hurt yourself.
 Vomiting may begin.

-- 0.2%: Confusion, feeling dazed, and disorientation are common.
-Standing and walking may require help, as balance and muscle control will have deteriorated a lot.
+- 0.20-0.29%: Stupor, confusion, feeling dazed, and disorientation are common.
+Standing and walking may require help, as balance and muscle control will have deteriorated significantly.
 Sensations of pain will change, so if you fall and seriously hurt yourself, you may not notice, and you are less likely to do anything about it.
 Nausea and vomiting are likely to occur, and the gag reflex will be impaired, which could cause choking or aspirating on vomit.
 Blackouts begin at this BAC, so you may participate in events that you don’t remember.